j0Shi82/shopify-partydawn/README.md

 You can test a server implementation by altering the tag manager URL in the theme settings `partydawn_gtm_server`.
 It's impossible to create first-party cookies from the server with a dev store setup though.
 You cannot solve cross-domain.
 I tried a app proxies and use `https://partydawn.myshopify.com/a/sgtm` as the server url, but routing the request through Shopify's app logic [eats all cookies alive](https://shopify.dev/docs/apps/online-store/app-proxies#handling-proxy-requests).
 And because you cannot attach a domain to a dev shop you're out of options.
 So there's unfortunately no way to test whether cookies get correctly set with sgtm working inside partytown.

+I've set up a [small test site](https://www.partydawn.top/) that uses a subdomain for the tagging server.
+It shows all cookies are correctly set with and without partytown. **There's no cookie banner on the site so be warned...**

 ## Matomo

 - `snippets/global-partytown.liquid`